wmayner/pyphi/docs/examples/macro.rst

 However, this macro-TPM does not satisfy the conditional independence assumption, so this particular partition and grouping combination is not a valid coarse-graining of the system.
-Constructing a :class:`~pyphi.macro.MacroSubsystem` with this coarse-graining will also raise a :exception:`~pyphi.macro.ConditionallyDependentError`:
+Constructing a |MacroSubsystem| with this coarse-graining will also raise :exception:`~pyphi.macro.ConditionallyDependentError`:

 Lets consider a different coarse-graining instead.